FusRoman/Outfit/README.md

 </p>

 > **Ecosystem split**
 > Outfit v3 is a focused **orbital dynamics engine**.
 Everything related to observation loading (MPC 80-column, ADES XML, Parquet), observer management, and astrometric data structures now lives in the separate **[photom](https://crates.io/crates/photom)** crate.
-Outfit depends on `photom` and exposes the `FitIOD` trait that bridges photom's `ObsDataset` into the IOD pipeline.
+Outfit depends on `photom` and exposes the `FitIOD` trait that bridges photom's `ObsDataset` into the orbit fitting pipeline.

 ---